There’s no doubt about it – speech recognition has been on the rise for a while now.

 If your name is ‘Amazon’ or ‘Techstars’, you partner up and create something called the Alexa Accelerator – a highly-selective, 13-week intensive program which trains early-stage companies who are devoted to advancing speech enabled technology by investing in and helping to grow voice recognition companies.

-With access to some of the best and brightest mentors in the tech field, (check out our Techstars Alexa Accelerator Mentors 2017 post) a $100,000 convertible note, and back office services, these new voice recognition companies will have all the tools and training they could possibly need to turn their ideas into tangible products.
+With access to some of the best and brightest mentors in the tech field, a $100,000 convertible note, and back office services, these new voice recognition companies will have all the tools and training they could possibly need to turn their ideas into tangible products.

 This past spring, nine voice recognition companies were chosen from hundreds, if not thousands, of applicants to participate in the three-month summer program.